Gregory-Pagnoux/platformer-game/README.md

 You are the last man in the world and you need to escape zombies and find your soulmate that you loose at the beginning of the invasion.
 For that, you need to find a door to pass each room and to be in secure place.
-Every three levels, you find a boss to earn new equipment like weapons, shield, portals, etc.
+Every two levels, you find a boss to earn new equipment like weapons, shield, portals, etc.

 Can you find your lost love?